-- 4.47 The placement budget is forecasting an overspend of £10.7m.
-Whilst the overall number of children in care is on a downward trajectory, unit costs for residential and semi-independent placements have risen at such a rate that the overall cost has increased.
-This pressure is being experienced nationally and regionally.
-London boroughs' published 2024-25 forecasts have reported forecast overspends in children's social care such as Lewisham5 (£10.1m), Enfield6 (£5.4m), Hackney7 (£3.4m) and Newham8 (£3m). - 4.48 There are a growing number of very high cost placements, with ten over £10k per week, 30 between £5k-£10k per week and 13 between £3k-£5k per week.
-Croydon continues to negotiate with Lambeth Council over some of these high cost placements, where Lambeth Council has placed families in the borough. - 4.49 The full year impact of those that commenced last year and the upwards trajectory in high cost placements is a significant contributor to the increase in forecast spend compared to last year. - 4.50 Through ongoing Transformation work such as the sufficiency strategy, best value panel, utilisation of grants and engagement with the Strategic Delivery Partner, all avenues are being explored to determine potential to bring costs down.
-This includes a number of deep dives into specific areas.
+- 4.52 The placement budget is forecasting an overspend of £12.4m.
+Whilst the overall number of children in care is relatively stable, the mix of care has shifted slightly towards residential and semi-independent placements.
+Alongside market pressures this is driving an increase in spend on placements. - There are a growing number of very high cost placements, with eleven over £10k per week, 39 between £5k-£10k per week and 13 between £3k-£5k per week.
+Croydon continues to negotiate with other boroughs over some of these high cost placements, where they have placed families in the borough and not covering the costs. - 4.54 The full year impact of those that commenced last year and the upwards trajectory in high cost placements is a significant contributor to the increase in forecast spend compared to last year. - 4.55 This pressure is being experienced nationally and regionally as evidenced within other London boroughs' published 2024-25 forecasts. - 4.56 Through ongoing Transformation work such as the sufficiency strategy, best value panel, utilisation of grants and engagement with the Strategic Delivery Partner, all avenues are being explored to determine potential to bring costs down.
+This includes a number of deep dives into specific areas. - 4.57 The placements pressure is being reviewed through a number of measures, as outlined in the financial recovery plan.
+These initiatives represent a comprehensive, proactive approach to managing current budget challenges whilst establishing a long-term sustainable approach for placements moving forward. - 4.58 The CYPE Strategic Delivery Partner, Impower, has undertaken an in-depth analysis of CYPE expenditure, based on their Valuing Care approach, it is estimated that £210k in year savings can be delivered on placements.
+This has been factored into the Period 7 forecast.